comforme/comforme/README.md

 Everyone's personal community

 #What is it?
-Comfor.me is a community-rated social network.
+Comfor.me (Community for Me) is a community-rated and identity-oriented social network/service listing.
 Users can find accepting communities and services based on a wide array of keywords.
+Users can also start their own communities categorized by aforementioned keywords.

 ## Instructions for setting up development server